 |Castor Size||8" x 1.25" PU|

 Top of handles to floor:

 One of the easiest ways to do this is to lift up under the centre of the wheelchair seat upholstery.
 To unfold the wheelchair, tilt slightly to one side, and then press down on one or both seat rails.

-And remember to keep fingers and hands clear of any moving parts!
+And remember to keep your fingers and hands clear of any moving parts!
 If you don't, you'll only do it once.
 Ouch!

 How do I know what size wheelchair is right for me?

-Just like items of clothing such as shoes, it is important that the wheelchair fits the person who is using it well enough to ensure they are comfortable and that it's not likely to press on any part of their body, as this has the potential to create pressure areas.
+Just like items of clothing such as shoes, it is important that the wheelchair fits the person using it well enough to ensure they are comfortable and that it's not likely to press on any part of their body, as this has the potential to create pressure areas.